open-dis/dis-tutorial/CoordinateSystems.md

 Imagine a virtual vehicle driving through a town.
 The vehicle is being rendered in a game engine that's using a conventional Cartestian coordinate system that is flat and rectilinear.
 We're using the web as a source of position data for real items in the world, and as anyone who has used Google Maps can attest those positions are almost always described in terms of latitude, longitude, and altitude.
 We want to be able to look up while inside the game and see the position of a constructively simulated satellite overhead, and the position of that satellite's orbit may be described using Keplerian orbital elements.
 We also want to arrive at a destination that's specified in MGRS.
 At the same time we are shot at by a simulated artillery fire system that's 30 KM away, so the curvature of the earth can't be ignored.

 We're trying to integrate positions of entities that are described by multiple coordinate systems and the organizations that describe the position of things in the world don't know or care what our simulation is using as a coordinate system.
-The system World of Warcraft uses--a flat, rectilinear coordinate system for their entire game world--falls apart when it's integrated with data that comes from an ellipsoid-shaped world.
+The system World of Warcraft uses--a flat, rectilinear coordinate system for their entire game world--falls apart when it is integrated with data that comes from an ellipsoid-shaped world.
 (At least if you're not a member of the <a href="https://theflatearthsociety.org/home/">Flat Earth Society</a>.)

 So what coordinate system should be used by simulations to integrate all these data sources, while also making game graphics workable?